mrjgreen/db-sync/README.md

 In order to do this without comparing every byte of data, the tool preforms a checksum (MD5, SHA1, CRC32) over a range of rows on both the source and destination tables, and compares only the hash.
 If a block is found to have an inconsistency in a block, the tool performs a recursive checksum on each half of the block (down to a minumum block transfer size) until it finds the inconsistency.

 ### Notes About Deletion
-DbSync will only delete rows from the destination that no longer exist on the source when using `--delete`.
+DbSync will only delete rows from the destination that no longer exist on the source when the `--delete` option is specified.
 Use this option with extreme caution.
-Alwalys perform a dry run first.
+Always perform a dry run first.

-Synchronising a table which has row deletions between syncs without using the `--delete` option will cause DbSync to find inconsistencies in any block with a deleted row.
-Beacuse DbSync cannot delete the target rows, it will try to copy those blocks on every run.
+If you use DbSync to synchronise a table which has row deletions on the source without using the `--delete` option, DbSync will find inconsistencies in any block with a deleted row on every run but will not be able to remove the rows from the target.

 ### Installation

-Via composer - add the package to the require section in your composer.json file:
+Via composer - run the following command in your project directory:

-    "require" : {
-        "mrjgreen/db-sync"   : "3.*"
-    }
+    composer require mrjgreen/db-sync

 Or use the packaged archive directly